Portugal’s Food Footprint: How Sustainable Are The Portuguese?

-Moreover, local institutions need to work on their ability to fully implement their responsibilities regarding food production, transformation, distribution, consumption and waste creation.
+They recommend local institutions to work on their ability to fully implement their responsibilities regarding food production, transformation, distribution, consumption, and waste creation.

-And there’s also a local government gap in the sense that larger-scale approaches and multi-level co-operations are missing.
+A local government gap in the sense that larger-scale approaches and multi-level co-operations are missing was also pointed out.

-This would include a greater focus on issues.
-Issues such as sustainable agriculture policies, food waste reduction and the spectrum of circular activities around food.
+Strategic local policies could also be re-framed, the researchers suggest.
+This would include a greater focus on issues such as sustainable agriculture policies, food waste reduction, and the spectrum of circular activities around food.

 All in one, shifting dietary choices away from animal proteins and towards the consumption of more cereals, legumes or vegetables requires the development of national dietary guidelines, and not only local actions.

 Does Portugal Have Sustainable Food and Agriculture Systems?

 Because of their proximity and close interaction with relevant economic and societal actors, small cities like the Portuguese ones analysed in the study need to play a key role in promoting resilient and prosperous food systems.